 She gave in to the young men only reluctantly, some of whom she had gotten to know better.
 During the short trip from her house to the bunker, she saw the sentries, several of whom were behind machine guns.
 She didn’t think the poor lads should be up there, either.
 “Ah, they’re safe,” someone said.
 Well, she’d seen enough wounded and dead Bolshevists.
 She knew what was up.

 They sat in a large, spacious bunker, the company commander, squad leader Arnold, and his six men.
 The Bolshevists were real voles.
-They knew how to dig and had probably build it expecting to stay a long time.
+They knew how to dig and had probably built it expecting to stay a long time.

 Someone asked the woman if she had seen the Soviets building the bunker alongside the embankment